Bucks County Burn Accident Injury Attorneys

 Our Bucks County Attorneys Can Help Secure Compensation for Costly Burn Injuries

 Burn injuries can be extremely costly to recover from due to the extensive therapy that can be required.
-In 2010 alone, fire departments were called to nearly 400,000 fires in the United States.
 However, not every fire requires a call to the fire department.
 Statistics compiled by the CDC estimate that the yearly cost of fire and burn injuries is about 7.5 billion dollars.
 Of those accidents, fatal burn accidents account for 3 billion dollars.
 Burn and fire injuries inflict not only physical damage, but financial pain as well.
 Our attorneys are dedicated to securing the compensation you need to recover from your injury and compensate you for your suffering.

 If you or someone you love suffered a burn injury in a fire or other accident, you may be entitled to financial compensation from the negligent party.
 We are dedicated to providing experienced, aggressive counsel for accident victims.
-Call The Reiff Law Firm today at (215) 246-9000 to request your free consultation.
+Call the Reiff Law Firm today at (215) 709-6940 to request your free consultation.